 The drug is delivered in the vagina mainly via two routes: intravaginally to the vaginal epithelium or transvaginal through the vaginal mucosa to uterus and systemic circulation.
-Cicinelli et al. reported that the vagina has specific blood flow characteristics, either by a portal type circulation or by venous and lymphatic channels that allow bypassing the gastrointestinal tract absorption and liver detoxification and permit preferential transport of drug molecules from the vagina to the uterus and systemic circulation.[30]
-Several physical models have been devised to study the vaginal permeability of drugs.[31]Antifungal agents such as tioconazole, clotrimazole and miconazole are topically administered to treat vaginal yeast infections.
-On the basis of our knowledge of anatomical and physiological features of the vagina, it is likely that many other drugs will be formulated for vaginal administration in the future.[32,39]
+It was reported in a previous study that the vagina has specific blood flow characteristics, either by a portal type circulation or by venous and lymphatic channels that allow bypassing the gastrointestinal tract absorption and liver detoxification and permit preferential transport of drug molecules from the vagina to the uterus and systemic circulation30.
+Several physical models have been devised to study the vaginal permeability of $drugs^{30}$.
+Antifungal agents such as tioconazole, clotrimazole and miconazole are topically administered to treat vaginal yeast infections.
+On the basis of our knowledge of anatomical and physiological features of the vagina, it is likely that many other drugs will be formulated for vaginal administration in the future.